Qiskit/qiskit-ibm-runtime/docs/index.rst

 .. toctree::
    :maxdepth: 1
    :hidden:
-   :caption: Migrate to the Qiskit Runtime workflow
+   :caption: Migrate to using primitives

     Why migrate? <how_to/migrate-overview>
     Migrate code <how_to/migrate-code>